 As part of the coursework for Legal Problem Solving (LPS), all students contribute a post to this course blog.
 Students develop posts from a weekly journal entry, which also is required coursework.
 The purpose of journal entries is to invite deeper, personal reflection on the subject matter in LPS, reflection being a key component of content understanding and mastery.
 This course explores how human centered design and other creative problem solving methods and mindsets inform three areas: (1) the delivery of legal services, (2) how we solve clients' (legal) problems, and (3) how law students can intentionally shape their professional journeys.
 Each student post will touch on one or more of these three areas.

-This LPS post is by Aaron Ogunro, a 2L student at Vanderbilt Law School.
+This LPS post is by Aaron Ogunro, Vanderbilt Law School class of 2019.

 When I came to law school, I thought I knew exactly what I wanted to become.
 My eyes were set on becoming an antitrust attorney at a big law firm in a major city.
 Throughout my 1L first semester classes, nothing swayed me from my goal.
 My goals immediately changed during my second semester Property class.
 As soon as we started discussing intellectual property, specifically trademarks and copyrights, I was hooked.
 (Side note: I feel the need to give credit to my professor who taught intellectual property with passion, and I believe his vigor for the subject helped influence me).
 When we finished learning about trademarks and copyrights, I started seeking out jobs in those fields.
 I e-mailed and called several law firms and heard mixed responses.
 I eventually received a call from a Nashville entertainment law firm, who said they would like to interview me.
 I interviewed and was offered the position.
 I accepted the offer, but that was only to take up half of my summer.
 Even though my area of practice changed, I still had the goal to work in a typical law firm environment.